We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 5. Build a Better Fire

 Although many homeowners opt for the convenience of a gas fireplace, the traditionalists among us still prefer the smoky smell, crackling sound, and tactile ritual of a real wood fire.
-There is an art to building a fire, but it all begins with the right choice of wood—and, of course, a fireplace that has been properly maintained.
-If the idea of heating your home with fire is one you’d like to explore, read up on what to think about before installing a wood stove.
+There is an art to building a fire, but it all begins with the right choice of wood and, of course, a fireplace that has been properly maintained.
+If the idea of heating your home with wood is one you’d like to explore, read up on what to think about before installing a wood stove.

 6. Establish Order

-8. Reuse the Christmas Tree
+8. Recycle the Christmas Tree

 If you decorated with a live Christmas tree this holiday season, don’t toss it to the curb just yet.
 Put it to good use by repurposing it for the home or yard.
 Consider chipping it into mulch for garden beds, or transforming the trunk into wood slices for simple woodworking crafts.
 This is a great opportunity to get creative and resourceful in the New Year.